alienator88/Pearcleaner/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: New Bug
-about: For submitting bugs related to the application functionality, not specific 3rd party app issues.
-Use APP bug report for that
+about: For submitting bugs related to the application functionality.
 title: "[BUG] ENTER ISSUE TITLE HERE"
 labels: ''
 assignees: ''